 To promote the service, InvestEngine have a fantastic special offer on at the moment.
-Any new customer investing at least £100 within 30 days of registration with InvestEngine will receive an additional £50 in their account (which can also be invested with InvestEngine on receipt).
+Any new customer investing at least £100 will receive an additional £25 in their account, which will also be invested with InvestEngine.

-You’ll need to maintain your investment of at least £150 over the next 12 months to remain eligible.
+You’ll need to maintain your investment of at least £125 over the following 12 months to remain eligible.

 This is a really generous offer – having that extra cash means you’re already effectively in quite a considerable profit from the investments immediately.

 To benefit from the offer just sign up as a customer at InvestEngine’s website here.